-The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.
-The proposed scheme requires the removal of a small number of relatively insignificant (C and U category) trees and shrubs, which will not significantly impact the local or wider landscape.
-The development presents an excellent opportunity to plant some new trees, to enhance the site and local area for the future.
+The proposal for the site is to construct a new detached dwelling to replace the existing house.
+The proposed scheme requires the removal of one small and relatively insignificant (U category) tree.
+A small number of relatively insignificant (C category) shrubs will be removed, which will not significantly impact the local or wider landscape.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.